Inbar Lanir: 2020 Tokyo Olympics (in 2021); bronze medal

 Lanir represented Israel at the 2020 Summer Olympics, competing at the women's 78 kg weight category.
 In her first match, she beat Mongolian Otgony Mönkhtsetseg with an 18 seconds ippon.
 In the round of 16, she lost to the Brazilian former two-time world champion, Mayra Aguiar, ending her part in the individual competition.
+She won a bronze medal in the Olympic mixed team event.